 4) xAPI allows you to measure the impact of offline learning too

-If your users aren’t connected to the Internet, an app such as gomo’s native app will allow them to download a course to their smartphone or tablet, with their progress synchronized and immediately available to you once they reconnect.
-This guarantees that you can instantly deliver your elearning course to their preferred device and have the flexibility to keep track of their progress, no matter where they decide to learn.
+If your users aren’t connected to the Internet, an app can allow them to download a course to their smartphone or tablet, with their progress synchronized and immediately available to you once they reconnect.
+This guarantees that you can instantly deliver your eLearning course to their preferred device and have the flexibility to keep track of their progress, no matter where they decide to learn.